glasser/vote.davidglasser.net/content/post/201611-cheat-sheet.md

     weight: 1
 ---

-Here are my current recommendations in ballot order:
+Here are my current recommendations in ballot order.
+See the sidebar for links to my full thoughts on each issue.

 <!--more-->